MunibH/U-Net/neuron-master/README.md

+# Pytorch implementation of U-Net(++)
+### For EC523 at BU: Trained to segment neurons in calcium imaging data.
+Needs improvement as it suffers from overfitting currently.

 neuron.py: Data preprocessing algorithm, including histogram equalization, normalization and data size cropping. dataset.py : Used to generate neuron training and validation dataset.
 The data is composed of three parts: input neuron image, input pixel-wise mask and generated one-hot vector named target used for training.
 The path used in ‘Mydataset’ leads to the preprocessed npy file. losses.py: Containing BCEdice loss used for training.